bernhard-42/cadquery-jupyter-extension/Readme.md

 ## Overview

-An extension to view X3DOM content created by CadQuery 2.x
+An extension to view X3DOM content created by CadQuery 2 ([https://github.com/CadQuery/cadquery](https://github.com/CadQuery/cadquery)).

+**Note:** The extension relies on *PythonOCC* and will not run with the *FreeCAD* version of *CadQuery 1* or *CadQuery 2*.

-If CQParts () is not used, two simple alternative classes are available:
+If CQParts ([https://github.com/cqparts/cqparts](https://github.com/cqparts/cqparts)) is not used, two simple alternative classes are available:

 - `Part`: A CadQuery shape plus some attributes for it: